 Painted turtles have similar colouring on the head and neck, but their carapace has red markings along the sides and lacks the keel down the centre and the serrations along the back edge.
 Young Blanding’s turtles can have yellow markings on the carapace but also have a distinct yellow chin and throat, as well as a very domed shell.
 Snapping turtles get significantly larger than map turtles and have prominent ridges on their tail and lack the patterning on the shell and bright yellow lines on the face and legs.

 Northern map turtles inhabit large rivers and lakes with slow-moving water and a soft bottom.
 They require high-quality water that supports the female’s mollusc prey.
 These turtles may congregate in areas with abundant basking sites.

 View an interactive map of the known ranges of northern map turtles in Ontario.

-Female northern map turtles may take more than 10 years to reach maturity.
-They nest from June through July and lay a single clutch of up to 17 eggs.
-They hatch in the fall, and in some cases the hatchlings overwinter in the nest.
+Female northern map turtles take approximately 12 years to reach maturity, while males take five years to mature.
+They nest from June through July and lay a single clutch of nine to 17 eggs.
+They begin hatching in late August, and in some cases the hatchlings overwinter in the nest.
 The incubation temperature of the eggs determines the gender of the hatchlings.

 Northern map turtles are known for their communal basking, and many individuals may be found piled up together.
 This species has very strong jaws.
 The large females eat molluscs such as snails and clams, as well as crayfish, other invertebrates and some fish.
 Males and juveniles eat insects and crayfish.
 Individuals of this species can live more than 20 years.